Ending hunger is a moral imperative. Nutrition programs must reach all who struggle with hunger in our nation.

 NETWORK Advocates for Federal Policies That:

-Programs should also continue to support low-wage and under-employed workers, as the additional benefits help make ends meet, as well as those looking for work, unable to work, or unable to find work.
-Programs should strive to reach all people who are eligible.
+Programs should also continue to support low wage, under-employed workers, and those looking for work as the additional benefits help make ends meet.
+Programs should strive to reach all who are eligible.
 They should allow people to receive nutrition assistance with dignity, including meeting dietary and cultural needs and accessing a variety of food necessary for good health, like fresh fruits and vegetables.
-Food and nutrition programs must continue to serve as a quick and effective first response in times of economic downturn, as they help keep families experiencing poverty afloat.
+Food and nutrition programs must continue to serve as a quick and effective first response in times of economic downturn, as they help families struggling financially stay afloat.

 Fund nutrition programs to serve every population with consistency, while encouraging innovation and improvement in the programs.

 In a tight fiscal environment where the federal government prioritizes reducing the deficit and debt over funding human needs programs, food security programs are often on the table for cuts.
 Given the proven record these programs have of lifting people out of poverty and serving as economic stimuli, food security supports should be supported rather than slashed.
 It is critical that increased funding for one food program does not come at the expense of cuts from another food or human needs program.